Magma: Volcanic Disaster: Critical reception

-Scott Weinberg of DVD Talk wrote that the film "is as pre-fabricated and ultra-conventional as you could ever imagine", he found the dialogue unbelievable, the direction poor, the plot to be unimaginative, and the effects to be "kistchy at best, hilariously inept otherwise."
-He summarized by writing "If you rent these flicks for the goofiness, this one's worthy of a rental."
+Scott Weinberg of DVD Talk wrote that the film "is as pre-fabricated and ultra-conventional as you could ever imagine"; he found the dialogue unbelievable, the direction poor, the plot to be unimaginative, and the effects to be "kistchy at best, hilariously inept otherwise".
+He summarized by writing: "If you rent these flicks for the goofiness, this one's worthy of a rental."
 David Johnson of DVD Verdict found the special effects to be unconvincing, noting that "any time there's lava onscreen, the film stumbles."
 He poked fun at the "talkiness of the plot", but found the acting to be "decent enough to make the cataclysm sound halfway believable".
-Opining that as he might have been able to find the film acceptable otherwise, "a batch of putrid CGI would find its way onto the screen, and the taste soured."
-Ben Rhudy of Monsters and Critics found the pacing to be slow and the film to be cliché, offering that the film "is yet another prime example of a promising premise marred by a cable TV budget."
-He noted the DVD release included an awful theatrical trailer that "surpasses the film it represents in both pacing and excitement."
+Opining that as he might have been able to find the film acceptable otherwise, "a batch of putrid CGI would find its way onto the screen, and the taste soured".
+Ben Rhudy of Monsters and Critics found the pacing to be slow and the film to be clichéd, offering that the film "is yet another prime example of a promising premise marred by a cable TV budget".
+He noted the DVD release included an awful theatrical trailer that "surpasses the film it represents in both pacing and excitement".